Changes to fire detection, alarm and warning system licences

-To assist electrical mechanics who currently perform this work, transitional provisions will allow them to apply for the contractor licence before 1 November 2021, during which time they may continue to lawfully carry out this work.
+- To assist electrical mechanics who currently perform this work, transitional provisions will allowed them to apply for the contractor licence before 1 November 2021 by demonstrating specified experience, during which time they may continue to lawfully carry out this work.
 The transitional period has now ended.

 - The current ‘fire detection alarm and warning systems - maintain – extra low voltage’ class is a continuing class of licence with its current scope of work retained.

 Existing contractor or nominee supervisor licence holders who have transitioned to the new licence class must complete an upskilling requirement by 1 May 2025.